-Returning to my story, errrr, instructions.
+Returning to my story … err … instructions.
 This old ship can be likened to human institutions in general.
 Among the oldest of those is religion which was like the hull, the backbone of this vessel which was laid many years ago.
-Psychology is among the latest disciplines [aside] (and I use that word loosely) like radar, it came aboard only a century or so ago, the latest in our shipboard “services” as it were.
-However, you might be interested to know that our most up-to-date technology on this ship will not save us.”
+Psychology is among the latest disciplines … (aside) and I use that word loosely.
+It came aboard only a century or so ago, the latest in our shipboard “services” as it were.
+However, you might be interested to know that our most up-to-date technology on this ship will not save us.

-Now back to our analogy.
-Everyone listen up!
-I can see that those of you who are left have a genuine intellectual curiosity about what our shipboard radar system and psychotherapy as a coping strategy have in common.
-You want to know the facts and the facts will set you free and in our case keep you alive.
+So, everyone listen up!
+I can see that those of you who are left have a genuine intellectual curiosity about what these two things have in common—our shipboard radar system and psychotherapy as a coping strategy.
+You want to know the facts; the facts will set you free, and in our case keep you alive.
 By the way, I am so grateful to have some people remaining whose intellectual curiosity is still alive and well.

-Why isn’t psychotherapy working or why is the ship sinking is what you are curious about right?
+Why isn’t psychotherapy working or why is the ship sinking is what you are curious about, right?
 Me too.
 But we both know that before any purposeful discussion can take place we have to set the context and so we begin with this definition of psychology.
 Simply put, psychology is the science of human behavior.
-It can tell us, for example, why some people can focus on the reality that their cruise ship is sinking and others are more interested in denial and distraction.
+It tells us, for example, why some people focus on the reality that their cruise ship is sinking, and others are more interested in denial and distraction.

 A common belief is that the story of the institution of modern psychology began at a medical conference in Vienna in the year 1900 when Freud presented his theories about dreams and the unconscious.
 Not so.
 The founder of psychology was Buddha with the insight that most human behavior could be explained in terms of cravings and aversions.
 Aha!
-Had you there didn’t I. People crave diversions like music, food and sex and other cannot handle fear so cope with the bad news by self-medicating.
+Had you there, didn’t I?
+People crave diversions like music, food and sex and others cannot handle fear so cope with the bad news by self-medicating.

 Adler was clearly the most insightful of psychology’s modern founders in that he wasn’t as reductionistic as Freud who shattered the human psyche into so many pieces that reconstruction was made impossible.
 Adler believed that the personality was indivisible and that human beings create their own reality by the choices they make.
-Which prompts me to repeat.
-You are soon going to be making a choice about whether to abandon ship or to remain here and join the rest of the raucous and irresponsible, self-indulgent and self-medicated truth avoiders or to follow me to the lifeboats.
+Which prompts me to reiterate this fact: You are soon going to be making a choice about whether to abandon ship and follow me to the lifeboats or to remain here and join the rest of the raucous and irresponsible, self-indulgent and self-medicated truth avoiders.

-What was the point of my talk preparing you for the bad news/ good news scenario?
-This ship cannot be fixed—that’s the unavoidable truth.
+The bad news is this ship cannot be fixed—that’s the unavoidable truth.
 We have to abandon ship in search of a more seaworthy form of transportation.

 Now for the good news!
 We received radio communication just before we sounded the abandon-ship alarm that a rescue ship is on the way.
 All you have to do is to follow me to the lifeboat deck, report to your station and you will shortly be transported to a place beyond danger.